what we do here

 Soy niña, soy importante (SNSI), or "I'm a Girl, I'm Important", is a summer day-camp that supports the healthy development of Dominican girls and gender equality.
 The camp provides a safe, nurturing environment for girls 9-12 years old from Miches, a vulnerable community nestled in northeast Dominican Republic.

 - Teen pregnancy is becoming more frequent.
 The Dominican Republic has the fifth-highest teen pregnancy rate in Latin America, with 22% of Dominican girls becoming pregnant at least once before their 19th birthday.
+26% of obstetric events, that is, deliveries, cesareans and abortions, are adolescents between 15 and 19 years of age.
 The demands of teen motherhood can set young women on a lifelong course of minimal education and underemployment, perpetuating the generational cycle of poverty.

 - Dropout rates increase.
 Impoverished girls and young women who become pregnant face higher risks of health complications related to early pregnancy, and are more likely to dropout of school.
+According to ENDESA 2013, 14.5% of women who did not attend school in the school year preceding the survey did not do so because they were pregnant, with the highest level of non-attendance in the population aged 15 to 19 ( 11.6%).
 In fact, nearly 44% of adolescent dropouts are caused by early pregnancy and 73% of pregnant teenagers reach the 8th grade.

 - Child marriages.
 To date, more than 790,000 Dominican girls were in union or married before their 18th birthday.
 One in five teens between the ages of 15 and 19 is currently married or in civil union with a man at least ten years her senior.
+For 2017 the percentage of marriages of girls, before turning 18, represented 36%.
+One in five adolescents between the ages of 15 and 19 is currently married or in free union with a man at least ten years older.
 These girls sacrifice important opportunities such as learning, and maturing physically and emotionally.

 - Victims of violence.
 The Dominican Republic also ranks third in the region in femicide rates.
 Dominican girls and women are also victims of sexual abuse, harassment, and gender inequalities.